leonmaass/moveJS/README.md

 # moveJS
-MoveJS is a small JavaScript library that let the user move absolute positioned elements.
+MoveJS is a small JavaScript library that lets the user move absolute positioned elements.